ApolloTang/mynote--bash-scripting/contents/heredoc/here-doc--turn-off-expansion.md

 ```

-A better way is to enclose the delimiter `EOF` with quotes:
+A better way is to enclose the Heredoc's delimiter `EOF` with quotes:

 ```
 cat << "EOF"